Economic

 Performance

-In 2023/24, all bar one of the seven sites assessed had met the target to actively promote local businesses and start-ups.
-For the remaining site, specific initiatives are planned for 2024/25 to ensure the target is achieved by all sites in 2025.
+In 2024/25, all of the seven sites assessed had met the target to actively promote local businesses and start-ups.

 Case studies